lgp171188/launchpad/lib/lp/registry/stories/object/xx-nameblocklist.rst

     ... )
     True

-Note that it is possible to have an object with a blacklisted name.
-These objects were either created before the blacklist was implemented, or have been created or renamed manually by the DBA.
-Being able to manually set names to a blacklisted name is a desirable feature, as a use case of the black list is to prevent social engineering attacks by pretending to be a Launchpad Celebrity.
+Note that it is possible to have an object with a blocklisted name.
+These objects were either created before the blocklist was implemented, or have been created or renamed manually by the DBA.
+Being able to manually set names to a blocklisted name is a desirable feature, as a use case of the blocklist is to prevent social engineering attacks by pretending to be a Launchpad Celebrity.

-We can edit the details of an object with a blacklisted name quite happily without generating
+We can edit the details of an object with a blocklisted name quite happily without generating

     >>> admin_browser.open("http://launchpad.test/~admins")